Embiid, Sixers escape short-handed Spurs in OT, 113-111 - WHIZ News

 Sunday’s game in San Antonio was the start of five games in seven days for Philadelphia.

-Even though the Spurs were missing four starters, Sixers coach Doc Rivers chose not to rest anyone.
+Even though the Spurs were missing four starters, Rivers chose not to rest anyone.
 He was asked what factors into his decision to rest players and if the standings play a part.

 “Just our health,” Rivers said.
 “We want to keep guys healthy at the end of the day.
 We want to win games.
 We want to get them the proper amount of rest.
 We obviously have a plan on what we want to do, and so we’ll follow it.
 We’re not going to look at the standings or anything like that to decide what we’re going to do; I can say that.”